FieldRobotEvent/virtual_maize_field/README.md

 ```bash
 ros2 run virtual_maize_field generate_world
 ```
-The resulting file will be placed in `<workspace folder>/install/virtual_maize_field/share/virtual_maize_field/worlds/generated.world`.
+The resulting file will be placed in `$ROS_HOME/virtual_maize_field/generated.world`.
 You can use this script by one of the defined config files or specifying the parameters below:
 <details>
   <summary>Click to show all possible arguments</summary>